WestDRI/slides/content/torchtensors_webinar/_index.md

 ## <center><div style="font-size: 2.5rem; color: #e6e6e6">*Notes about conversion without copy*</div></center>
 {{<br size="1.5">}}

-`t` and `t_np` are objects of different Python types, so, as far as Python is concerned, they have different addresses
+`t` & `t_np` are objects of different Python types, so, as far as Python is concerned, they have different addresses
 {{<br size="3">}}

 ```{py}